 At a time when our world feels more divided than ever, who would have thought we’d look to monsters for acceptance?
 Mattel’s Monster High teaches us that there’s more in the world to unite than divide.

-2016’s Welcome to Monster High, directed by Stephen Donnelly and Olly Reid, presented Flaunt’s first-ever feature film.
-Mattel approached Flaunt to totally revamp the Monster High brand, telling a story fans of the series will love while also adding a new visual twist.
+2016’s Welcome to Monster High, directed by Stephen Donnelly and Olly Reid, presented our London studio's first-ever feature film.
+Mattel approached the London studio to totally revamp the Monster High brand, telling a story fans of the series will love while also adding a new visual twist.

-The project represented a great opportunity for Flaunt, enabling the team to flex its creative muscles across production, from script, storyboard and design to final delivery.
+The project represented a great opportunity for the London studio, enabling the team to flex its creative muscles across production, from script, storyboard and design to final delivery.

 Flaunt followed up on this project with 2017’s Monster High Electrified – a neon-hued adventure that further develops the brand’s new aesthetic.